emipa606/RedAlert2/README.md

   *Yuri technological table
   *Faction tech core:drop by Engineer,or trade with other Faction.(If you have Misc.
 MapGen FactionBase MOD,you can also attack the Soviet/Allied factionbase to get Faction tech core)
-  *Apocalypse Tank Gun:drop by Apocalypse Tank *Tanya&apos;s Note:drop by Tanya,read it can unlock Barracks Tanya
+  *Apocalypse Tank Gun:drop by Apocalypse Tank *Tanya's Note:drop by Tanya,read it can unlock Barracks Tanya

 # Other function: